MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 Requests to the distance matrix API can be done in one of two ways:

 * Most requests can be made with a simple synchronous GET or POST request.
-* More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
+* (**PREVIEW**) More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
 This type of request is only accepted when the travel mode is set to driving and a start time has been specified.

-A distance matrix can be requested that has up to 625 origins-destinations pairs which is calculated by multiplying the number of origins, by the number of destinations.
-For example, you can have 1 origin, and 625 destinations, or 25 origins and 25 destinations.
+A distance matrix can be requested that has up to 2500 origins-destinations pairs which is calculated by multiplying the number of origins, by the number of destinations.
+For example, you can have 1 origin, and 2500 destinations, or 50 origins and 50 destinations.

 A histogram of travel times and distances can be requested but is limited to a distance matrix that has a maximum of 100 origins-destinations pairs when the request is made asynchronously, and 10 origins-destinations pairs when made synchronously.
 The maximum time interval between the start and end time when calculating a distance matrix histogram is 24 hours.

-**When to use synchronous vs asynchronous requests**
+### When to use synchronous vs asynchronous requests

 Make synchronous request if the travel mode is driving, walking or transit and:

-* The total number of origins-destinations pairs is less than or equal to 625 and no start time is specified.
+* The total number of origins-destinations pairs is less than or equal to 2500 and no start time is specified.

 &nbsp;&nbsp;&nbsp;&nbsp;**or**